The What “French Women Don’t Get Fat” author Mireille Guiliano taught me about eating for pleasure and how to bring joy to your life around food.

 As a teen, I gobbled up every word

-I hunted down leeks at Pak ‘N Save (my local grocery store in Royal Oaks) and cleaned them just like she instructed in the Magical Leek Soup recipe.
+I hunted down leeks and cleaned them just like she instructed in the Magical Leek Soup recipe.
 I savored the leek soup all weekend and pretended to enjoy the taste even though, secretly, it smelled to me like sweet fart water.

-I made yogurt from scratch with my parents’ oven turned on low overnight.
-I tried to strain it to make Greek yogurt, which was hard to find in New Zealand grocery stores back then.
+I made yogurt from scratch and strained it to make Greek yogurt, which was hard to find in New Zealand grocery stores back then.

 The food diary was an eye-opening experience.